Funisher-code/Coursera_Capstone/report/COVID-19_Safe_And_Efficient_Food_Deliveries.md

 The **API queries, scoring and weighting systems played together well** and already produce somehow meaningful recommendations.
 Being only a PoC there is obviously **room for improvement** like **additional data sources** or measurement of distances not in airline distance but rather **real world walking time**.

-Also for this to work one would have to **build an order system and connect it to  the recommender system**, that takes the target audience  into consideration.
+Also for this to work one would have to **build an order system and connect it to  the recommender system**, that takes the **target audience**  into consideration.

 Finally, for a **small scale system**  – e.g. for a single community – based on such queries, one would maybe even get away with **free API options**.
-Or **sponsors** would be willing to pay for fees, or even API services themselves may give out **API keys for free** when used for mitigation for the current Covid-19 crisis.
+Or **sponsors** would be willing to pay for fees.
+Finally, API services themselves may give out **API keys for free** when used for mitigation of the current Covid-19 crisis.